 - Analyze and prepare required documentation for TIP amendments and modifications (including discretionary grants), consistent with federal regulations and procedures set forth in the MOU.
 Coordinate with local, state and federal agencies for inclusion in the eSTIP.
 Update the NJTPA website as needed with all changes.
 Prepare the annual listing of TIP modifications and amendment summary report.
 Update the TIP appendix on performance measures, targets, and goals. - Track and report progress of TIP projects and programs and S&D projects on a monthly and quarterly basis and post the status on NOTIS.
 Prepare region specific documentation of the requested changes to project schedules and/or funding and advise the affected subregion.
 Respond to internal/external project-related requests for information, such as funding and project delivery updates/project completion status. - Participate in the NJDOT CPSC and CPC meetings.
 Prepare region specific documentation of the requested changes to project schedules and/or funding and advise the affected subregion of pending NJDOT actions.
 Submit comment forms to NJDOT and address feedback from the NJTPA and local agencies at the relevant CPSC and CPC meetings.
 Track disposition of problem statements and provide a report on status, as needed. - Produce year-end obligation and modification and amendment report.
 Evaluate the TIP relative to planned project schedule and costs versus actual project delivery and federal funding authorizations as well as alignment with the RCIS. - Develop and adopt the bi-annual TIP and appendices; this includes developing the project pool at both a regional and subregional level for review, scoring new projects, negotiating the draft Transportation Capital Program (TCP), assessing and reporting system performance as per recommendations of the Federal Certification Review, engaging the public in the TIP development process, preparing and distributing the TIP documents for review, and preparing the S&D Program. - Collaborate with NJDOT and subregions in developing financial plans and annual updates for projects with costs over \$100 million in federal funding, as needed.
-Inform the RTAC and Project Prioritization Committee on initial financial plans and annual financial plan updates. - Investigate innovative financing techniques and federal regulations resulting from the IIJA and state policies, particularly as they pertain to capital programming.
+Inform the RTAC and Project Prioritization Committee on initial financial plans and annual financial plan updates. - Investigate innovating financing techniques and federal regulations resulting from the IIJA and state policies, particularly as they pertain to capital programming.
 Assess local funding opportunities and assist with planning and programming efforts in coordination with local, state, and federal partners for new federal funding programs and competitive grants, as needed, to ensure planning priorities and regional needs are met.
-Track competitive discretionary grants for inclusion in the TIP, authorizations throughout the project delivery process, and project completion. - Collaborate and provide capital programming support and other TIP-related activities on performance measures (Task 201), RCIS (Task 201), air quality planning (Task 205), PRIME (Task 203), LRTP (Task 301), and other ongoing programs. - Continue to coordinate and meet with Eastern Federal Lands Highway Division during TIP Development.
+Continue regular meetings with FTA and FHWA to build relationships and understand policy changes that affect programming of discretionary and congressionally directed spending projects.
+Track competitive funding awards and coordinate with local public agencies (LPAs) to program projects in eSTIP in accordance with the MOU for Statewide Procedures for the TIP/STIP Revisions, as well as federal regulations so that funding can be tracked throughout the project delivery process for authorization and ultimately completion.
+Assist LPAs' during TIP development for project inclusion in the TIP and between TIP updates by revising programmed funding as needed. - Collaborate and provide capital programming support and other TIP-related activities on performance measures (Task 201), RCIS (Task 201), air quality planning (Task 205), PRIME (Task 203), LRTP (Task 301), and other ongoing programs. - Continue to coordinate and meet with Eastern Federal Lands Highway Division during TIP Development.
 Look for opportunities for further collaboration in the programming process.

-Project Prioritization Criteria Development and Scoring Update for highways, state and local bridges, and transit (June 2026).
+• Project Prioritization Criteria Development and Scoring Update for highways, state and local bridges, and transit (June 2026).